Traditional Arts Apprenticeships

 The proposed apprenticeship must be in a traditional (as opposed to popular or commercial) art form.
 Traditional art forms are deeply rooted cultural traditions that have evolved over time.
 They reflect a community’s shared sense of aesthetics and meaning.
 Shaped by standards of excellence, traditional arts are typically passed on within familial, ethnic, tribal, religious, or occupational communities.

 A direct line of transmission within the community in which the art form originated is ideal, but not always possible.
-Apprenticeships in historical styles (e.g., Colonial-era crafts) in which a direct line of transmission has been lost are eligible provided that the master artist is practicing with historical accuracy and cultural knowledge of the tradition.
+Apprenticeships in historical styles (e.g., Colonial-era crafts) in which a direct line of transmission has been lost are eligible provided that the mentor artist is practicing with historical accuracy and cultural knowledge of the tradition.

-The Apprenticeship Program is designed to fund more than just lessons; it is intended to support a special, mentoring relationship between one master artist and one apprentice.
+The Apprenticeship Program is designed to fund more than just lessons; it is intended to support a special, mentoring relationship between one mentor artist and one apprentice.
 It should also have the potential to positively impact the long-term sustainability of the traditional art form.

 The program does not fund ongoing classes or school, nor is it intended for a situation where there is already a strong infrastructure in place for the cultural transmission of the art form.